Grandma’s Pumpkin Pie Dessert Squares (made healthier)

 I hope your fall baking is off to an awesome start.
 You’ll definitely want to check out Immaculate Baking Co. to make your holiday baking a breeze.
 Be sure to grab a coupon here!
 And stay tuned for more sweets in the coming weeks.
 Now that Halloween is behind us, can I officially say- Happy Holidays?
 Too soon?
 I think not! 🙂

-- 1 box of Immaculate Yellow Cake Scratch Mix 1 cup reserved
+- 1 box of Immaculate Yellow Cake Scratch Mix (any yellow cake mix will work) 1 cup reserved

 - 1 egg

-- ½ cup Earth Balance Vegan Buttery Sticks melted
+- ½ cup Earth Balance Vegan Buttery Sticks, melted (any butter will work)

-- 1 15 ounce can Organic Pumpkin Pie Mix (this is not the same as canned pumpkin puree)
+- 1 (15 ounce) can pumpkin pie mix (this is not the same as canned pumpkin purée)

 - 2 eggs

-- ⅔ cups dairy-free milk I used unsweetened vanilla almond milk.
+- ⅔ cups dairy-free milk (I used unsweetened vanilla almond milk, but any milk will work)

 - 1 cup reserved cake mix